2019 Instructors & Performers

 Josh Larios co-founded Seattle's "Slower Than Dirt" slow/beginner old-time jam in 2012 with his wife Cam to give beginners of all ages a gentle introduction to jamming.
 He's played for contra and square dances in and around Seattle, and enjoys learning new tunes from YouTube videos, recordings old and new, and local musicians at jams.
 An enthusiastic amateur who took up old-time fiddle in his thirties, he believes it's important to promote folk music as something that everyone can participate in, not just consume.

 Patti Rathbun is a charter member of the Bellingham Ukulele Orchestra and has played the uke for 10 years.
-She has a Master of Adult Education degree from Western Washington University and has taught uke to fourth and fifth graders at private schools, adult and youth beginners at the Bellingham Ukulele Group (BUG) and adults at the library’s SkillShare.
+She has a Master of Adult Education degree from Western Washington University and has taught uke to adults at the Bellingham Folk Festival, to fourth and fifth graders at private schools, adult and youth beginners at the Bellingham Ukulele Group (BUG) and adults at the library’s SkillShare.

 Paul Russell is an internationally performing musician, independent music teacher, and workshop leader whose mission & passion is Connecting Hearts with the Musical Arts.
 Paul serves as Creative Catalyst & Musical Mentor for the dedicated and flourishing music students in his lesson studio, The Musical Mandala.
 In The Mandala, students develop clarity of artistic vision, confidence in innate creativity, a deeply felt understanding of music fundamentals, fluency in creative expression, and delight in creative communion!